Resources for International Visitors with Stanford Appointments

-Visit the Bechtel International Center for new scholar information.
+Visit the Bechtel International Center for new scholar information and Bechtel Connect, the new portal for immigration resources.
 Bechtel provides information about and assistance with obtaining and maintaining legal status in the U.S. to international students, scholars, and Stanford departments.

 Review Bechtel International Center’s Practical Matters page, which contains the following information:

 - How and when to apply for a driver’s license

 - Health insurance requirements and resources to find insurance plans